-Further, no instance of audit trail feature being tampered with was noted in respect of the above accounting software where the audit trail has been enabled.
-Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention.
+Further, during the course of our audit, we and respective auditors of the above referred subsidiaries did not come across any instance of audit trail feature being tampered in respect of other accounting software.
+Additionally, the audit trail has been preserved by the Holding Company and the above referred subsidiaries as per the statutory requirements for record retention except for one subsidiary as stated in aforesaid note.